troclaux/notes/databases.md

 - cardinality symbols
   - read diagram as:
-    - Entity1 can have 0..* Entity2
+    - Entity1 can have 0..* relations with Entity2
     - the multiplicity is closer to the entity it applies to
   - multiplicity
     - 1: one